beam-toolkit/beamtoolkit-sdk-python/README.md

 ## Usage

-Start using the API with your [API KEY](https://app.scrapeless.com/dashboard/account?tab=apiKey)
+Start using the API with your API KEY

 For more examples, please refer to the `examples` directory

-For more information, please refer to our [documentation](https://docs.scrapeless.com/)

 ### Scraping API
 ```python